grover66/kidtimer/cheatsheet.md

 gettime <user> ...
 Prints remaining time for the day. reset <user> ...
 Reset time for the day. logout <user> ...
-Starts logout sequence for user. info ...
+Starts logout sequence for user. update ...
+Updates kidtimer to the latest version. info ...
 Gather local configurations to troubleshoot issues. help ...
 This list.
 ```